forgoty/reimaging/README.md

 * **-7** - for wall photos
 * **-15** - for saved photos

-Unfortunately, VK API do not allow to download more than 1000 photos.

 ### Launch Examples
 ```sh
 $ reimaging download -u 53083705 -p ~/download-folder --album_id 255217256 #download single album of owner by ID`s